From interpretability to inference: an estimation framework for universal approximators: Applications

-Let $x=(t,x_1,x_2)$ with $t\sim\mathcal{B}(0.5)\in\{0,1\}$ a treatment drawn from a fair Bernoulli distribution and $x_k\sim\mathcal{N}(0,1),\,k\in\{1,2\}$ covariates sampled form a standard normal distribution.
+Let $x=(t,z_1,z_2)$ with $t\sim\mathcal{B}(0.5)\in\{0,1\}$ a treatment drawn from a fair Bernoulli distribution, and $z_k\sim\mathcal{N}(0,1),\,k\in\{1,2\}$, covariates sampled form a standard normal distribution.
 We consider the DGP

-with $\sigma\sim\mathcal{N}\big(0,0.1\,\sigma^2(\Psi^{*})\big)$ an irreducible noise component drawn from a normal distribution centred at zero and a standard deviation of $10\%$ of $\Psi^{*}$.
-The coefficients are set to $\beta=(1, 1, 1, 0)$. $\Psi^{*}$ has homogeneous ($\beta_1$) and heterogeneous ($\beta_2$) treatment components, with the ATE set by $\beta_1$.
-Without {\it a priori} knowledge of $\Psi^{*}$, the heterogeneous treatment component is challenging to estimate as $x_1$ does not only interact with the treatment but also with the covariate $x_2$.\\ We simulate multiple realisations of $f_t$ for different sample sizes.
-On these groups of samples we then use off-the-shelf implementations of random forests (RF), support vector machines (SVM) and artificial neural networks (ANN).\footnote{We use $\mathtt{RandomForestRegressor}$, $\mathtt{SVR}$ and $\mathtt{MLPRegressor}$ from the $\mathtt{Python}$ package $\mathtt{scikit}$-$\mathtt{learn}$ \citep{scikit-learn}, respectively.} All models only see the raw features $x_k, k\in\{t,1,2\}$, and do not have information on $\Psi^{*}(x)$.
-We draw independent samples $x_{cv}$, $x_{train}$ and $x_{test}$ for each sample size and realisations for cross-validation, training, and testing and inference, respectively.
-Sample sizes are equally spaced on a logarithmic scale between 10 and ten thousand, i.e.\ $m_q=10^q$ for $q\in\{1,1.5,2,2.5,3,3.5,4\}$ with 25 realisations for each sample size.\footnote{Cross-validation is limited to $m_{cv}\leq 10^{3.5}$ to reduce computational costs.} The sample size dependent prediction performance of all models is evaluated out-of-sample by the root-mean-squared error on $x_{test}$.
-We decompose all model predictions on the test sets into the treatment function (\ref{eq:treat_func}) and perform the Shapley value regression (\ref{eq:shap_reg}) using VEIN estimates (\ref{eq:veins})-(\ref{eq:veins3}).
-The treatment function takes the explicit form
+with $\eta\sim\mathcal{N}\big(0,0.1\,\sigma^2(f_t)\big)$ an irreducible noise component drawn from a normal distribution centered at zero and a standard deviation of $10\%$ of $f_t$.
+The coefficients are set to $\alpha=(1, 1, 1, 0)$.
+The DGP has a heterogeneous treatment component ($\alpha_2$), while the ATE is set by $\alpha_1$ as $\mathbb{E}[z_1]=0$.
+Without {\it a priori} knowledge of $f_t$, the heterogeneous treatment component is challenging to estimate as $z_1$ does not only interact with the treatment but also with the covariate $z_2$.
+We are interested in recovering the DGP (\ref{eq:sim_dgp}) from noisy observations $(x,y)$.
+We will also investigate the the asymptotic properties of estimation by considering different sample sizes, and look at the heterogeneous treatment effect in more detail.
+We simulate multiple realizations of $f_t$ for different sample sizes and use off-the-shelf implementations of different statistical learning models (RF, SVM, ANN) for cross-validation, and testing.
+Using the latter, we decompose all model predictions into the Shapley-Taylor decomposition, which to full order ($h=3$) takes the form